 In Vehicle Design, the designer must celebrate and practice their artistic skills.

+These works are selected from current and previous Vehicle Design Bachelors students of Lahti Institute of Design and Fine Arts.
 Some works are selected from students of Transportation design at Steiglitz Academy of Art and Design in St. Petersburg, Russia.
 In 2015 our students worked with their peers in Russia for a 10 day automotive design workshop.

 June 2nd 2016 – and we celebrated another graduation year for students that began their studies of Vehicle Design in 2012.
 We had a little VIP invitation only event, the night before the show.
 Four years of hard work, ups and downs, projects and discoveries, have led to this exhibition.
 This year we see the first ever female Vehicle Designers leaving our course, and they certainly had very interesting projects to display.
 We were also very proud to see incredible diversity and variation amongst these final projects.
 Our students attempted to conquer land, sea, motorsport, farming, other planets and interstellar space!
 Quick list of projects includes, a motorbike, a rally car, a leisure boat, a tractor cabin, a vehicle for Mars, an underground mining vehicle, and a spacecraft of immense proportions.
 As is usual for us (we are busy!) more info will follow in a more extensive blog post….

 June 2016, our second ever Vehicle Design graduation show will arrive.
 STANCE16 will follow a similar format to STANCE15, with a public exhibition on June 2nd, following a VIP invitation only night on June 1st.
 We try to invite all of you who contribute to the automotive and vehicle design business here in Finland and across the world.
 Apologies in advance if we leave you out- let us know as our contact list needs to expand!
-First we have to prepare though, and even more importantly our students must complete their STANCE 2015 Public Exhibitionstudies by creating a final thesis and design project.
+First we have to prepare though, and even more importantly our students must complete their studies by creating a final thesis and design project.
 This year we will have a diverse range of projects and vehicles (no spoilers, unless they have aerodynamic function!) and we hope they will prove interesting to any visitors and our followers.
 2015 gained us some great press coverage, for which we are very thankful.
 We bring you this blog post, to show what went into the show preparations last year and to showcase some of the projects once again.
 Please watch this space for news of this years show, and check your inboxes for those VIP invites!

 Last year, students produced a couple of traditional 1:4 scale clay/hard models, another 3D digitally printed vehicle at 1:8 scale, and impressive digitally realised designs.
 Here is some information from our 2015 graduates.